influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/install-and-deploy/quickstart_installation/cluster_installation.md

 ### II.
 Verify your cluster

-On the same server, verify the installation using `influxd-ctl show`.
+On the same server, verify the cluster members using `influxd-ctl show`.

 The expected output is: